renarsvilnis/motioneye-servo-controls/README.md

 # MotionEye Servo Controls

-Add servo support for MotionEye using PCA9685 i2c board and with the help of [adafruit-circuitpython-servokit](https://github.com/adafruit/Adafruit_CircuitPython_ServoKit)
+Add servo support to MotionEye using PCA9685 i2c board and with the help of [adafruit-circuitpython-servokit](https://github.com/adafruit/Adafruit_CircuitPython_ServoKit)

 ## Requirements